 Anyway, I’m writing this post because, in the process of writing the feedback for the twenty-one rejected proposals, a few patterns emerged in the kinds of feedback we were writing.
 I want to share a few failure modes of !!Con talk proposals, in the hope that someone will find it helpful when they’re writing talk proposals for this kind of conference in the future.
 (Keep in mind that the advice in this post is pretty !!Con-specific; it may not be helpful for submitting talk proposals to other conferences, and in fact, it may be harmful!)

-Each year at !!Con, we get a number of proposals for talks that would introduce the audience to the speaker’s favorite programming language, library, framework, debugging or profiling tool, or what have you.
-These talks tend to get a slate of B and C grades from the reviewers and are subsequently rejected.
+Each year at !!Con, we get a number of proposals for talks that would introduce the audience to the speaker’s favorite programming language, library, framework, debugging or profiling tool, networking protocol, or what have you.
+These talks sometimes get accepted, but it’s more common for them to get a slate of B and C grades from the reviewers and subsequently be rejected.
 Why?

-One way to make this kind of talk work in the !!Con setting is to focus the talk around a particular feature of the library, language, framework or tool that the speaker found especially fun and surprising.
-Another option is to tell a story about building something specific with the library, language, framework, or tool — especially if it involves using the tool in an unexpected and exciting way.
-This kinds of talk might also work better at a conference with longer talk slots.
+One way to make this kind of talk work in the setting of !!Con is to focus the talk around one specific feature of the library, language, framework or tool that the speaker found especially interesting, and then use that one feature as a hook that will draw people in to explore more on their own.
+Another option is to tell a story about building something specific with the tool — especially if it involves using the tool in an unexpected and exciting way.

 The “Timeline?
 What timeline?” talk proposal

-On our talk proposal submission form, in addition to an abstract, we ask prospective speakers to provide a brief timeline explaining how they’re going to use their ten minutes of stage time.
+On our talk proposal submission form, in addition to an abstract, we ask prospective speakers to provide a brief timeline explaining how they plan to use their ten minutes of stage time.
 This helps us make sure that the speaker understands the lightning talk format, and that they’ve put some thought into making sure that their talk will fit into the allotted time.

 The “this talk will make you a better programmer!” talk proposal

-We get a lot of talk proposals that purport to show the audience how to achieve a practical goal (get more done! produce more maintainable code! ship a product!), or that purport to teach a specific programming skill or way of thinking.
-These kinds of talks can be a good fit for some conferences, but we find that they don’t tend to work so well at !!Con.
+We get a lot of talk proposals that purport to show the audience how to achieve a practical goal — get more done! produce more maintainable code! ship a product! — or that purport to teach a specific programming skill or a way of thinking about programmimg.
+These kinds of talks work well at many conferences, but we find that they don’t tend to work so well at !!Con.
 Successful talks at !!Con tend to be those that tell a compelling and engaging story of a project (like the story of how Lisa Ballard and Ariel Waldman built spaceprob.es using an undocumented NASA API!), or share an interesting concept for its own sake (like locality-sensitive hashing!).

-The “everyone at this conference shares my background and goals, right?” talk proposal
+The “everyone at this conference shares my background, goals, and motivations — right?” talk proposal

-So, narrowly focused talks are good.
-The problem arises when speakers assume that the audience is already interested in a particular topic and motivated to listen to a talk about it.
+So, narrowly focused talks are great.
+The problem arises when speakers assume that the whole audience already has the background for a narrowly focused talk.
 We get a lot of talk proposals that aren’t a good fit for !!Con because they assume background that not everyone has, or goals that not everyone has.
 The difference between a talk proposal that focuses on a particular specialized topic (which is good), and one that does so and assumes that everyone in the audience does, too (which is bad) can, again, be subtle.
-Removing the assumptions about background and goals from a talk proposal could be as simple as changing wording like “We all want the web apps we build to work well on mobile!” to “I wanted the web app I was building to work well on mobile!”
+Removing the assumptions about background and goals from a talk proposal could be as simple as changing a sentence like “We all want the web apps we build to work well on mobile!” to “I wanted the web app I was building to work well on mobile!”

 The “OMG, can you believe that $topic and computing are related?!
 Who knew?!” talk proposal

 Come on — this is !!Con.
-We already know that computing is part of everything and that everything is part of computing.
-If you’re going to submit a talk proposal about
+We already know that computing can be related to everything, and that everything can be related to computing.
+Don’t insult

 The “didn’t we have this talk last year?” talk proposal